Is Seafood Boil Safe During Pregnancy? (Updated 2026 Guide)

 Can you eat seafood cooked when pregnant?

 Yes, cooked seafood is not only safe but recommended during pregnancy.
-The FDA and ACOG advise pregnant women to eat 8-12 ounces of low mercury seafood weekly for the omega-3 fatty acids that support fetal brain and eye development.
-The key is ensuring seafood reaches 145°F internally - for shellfish, this means shells are open and flesh is opaque.
-Avoid raw preparations like sushi, ceviche, or raw oysters entirely during pregnancy.
+The FDA and ACOG encourage pregnant women to eat 8-12 ounces of low mercury seafood weekly for omega-3 fatty acids that support fetal brain and eye development.
+The key is ensuring seafood reaches an internal temperature of at least 145°F (63°C).
+Raw or undercooked seafood should be avoided as it can contain harmful bacteria and viruses like Vibrio.

-How spicy can seafood boil be during pregnancy?
+Is the spicy seasoning in seafood boil safe during pregnancy?

 How Do We Score Products for Pregnancy Safety?